-- CARE is the advocate office for sexual and gender-based violence and sexual misconduct.
+• CARE (Center for Advocacy, Resources and Education) 530-752-3299 care.ucdavis.edu based violence and sexual misconduct.
 CARE provides free, confidential crisis intervention, advocacy and accompaniment services to any survivor of sexual assault, intimate partner violence or stalking.
 The CARE unit serves in an advocacy role for your interests and needs, and will discuss options and procedures regarding academic and financial aid assistance, housing, safety, transportation, employment, and medical and counseling needs.
-Services are available to - Counseling Services any UC Davis student, staff or faculty.
+Services are available to any UC Davis student, staff or faculty.